 Moreover, Kentucky drivers have the right to forego the no-fault requirements, but must do so in writing on a form provided by the Kentucky Department of Insurance.
 If you reject PIP, you are not entitled to receive basic PIP benefits.

-If I carry PIP do I still have to report the accident to my insurance company for the repairs to my car.
+If I carry PIP do I still have to report the accident to my insurance company for car repairs?

 No. PIP does not cover property damage.
 Therefore, if the other driver was at fault, you have the right to contact the driver or his insurance company and demand compensation for the repairs to your car.

 The State of Kentucky has adopted the Pure Comparative Fault System.
-Under the Kentucky Modified Comparative Fault System, each driver will be held responsible (liable) for damages sustained in the accident in proportion to each driver’s percentage of fault.
+Under the Kentucky fault system, each driver is held responsible (liable) for damages sustained in the accident in proportion to that driver’s percentage of fault in causing the accident.

 Is there a limit to Kentucky’s Comparative Negligence?

 No. Unlike many other states that have a limit on the amount of negligence a victim can contribute to a car accident, in Kentucky even if a victim is 99% at fault, they can still recover compensation from the other driver.